florian-h05/openhab-conf/README.md

 ### Switch Widget

-For switching lights, outlets etc. I prefer to use a super simple card Apple Home App like card:
+For switching lights, outlets etc. I prefer to use a super simple Apple Home App like card:

 ![](./doc/switch_widget.jpeg)